Mental health continuum of care

 The next stages of the project will involve:

-• selection of providers in early 2026 to deliver services under the new model
+• a tender process in early 2026 to select providers to deliver services under the new model

-Primary Health Tasmania will continue to work closely with current and future providers throughout the transition period to support service continuity and a safe, planned approach to change.
+Primary Health Tasmania will continue to work closely with contracted providers throughout the transition to support service continuity and a safe, planned approach to change.

 Get in touch